 As you may observe in Exhibits 2a and 2b, a team playing the Raiders in all these game-on-the-line circumstances, for seasons 2009 – 2022, bore by far the greatest likelihood of being awarded the 3rd and long, red zone, short-yardage, 4th quarter or overtime subjective call they needed.
 The detailed data sheet outlining this comparative for Exhibit 2a can be viewed by clicking here.12 The detailed data for Exhibit 2b is contained within the exhibit itself.

-Yet here again in Exhibits 2a and 2b, we observe a ‘Human-S’ bias detection curve violation, in terms of game-on-the-line penalty-per-play awards to Raider opponents.
+Yet here again in Exhibits 2a, 2b, and 2c we observe a ‘Human-S’ bias detection curve violation, in terms of game-on-the-line penalty-per-play awards to Raider opponents.
 All NFL teams stack nicely throughout a reasonable unbiased Human-S curve.
 Only one team does not.
-As well, in the left hand panel of Exhibit 2b, one can observe that the same particular perennially favored team, appears yet again at the very bottom of the list, as the most favored team in the NFL in terms of game-deciding penalty awards.
+As well, in the left hand panel of Exhibit 2b and lower left side of Exhibit 2c, one can observe that the same particular perennially favored team, appears yet again at the very bottom of the list, as the most favored team in the NFL in terms game-deciding penalty awards.

 Above and beyond their opponents’ performances along this same index, this equates to at least an additional 6 points per game (because of unknown ball control minutes impact) being awarded to Raider 2019 opponents.
-Thereby making the difference between a 7 – 9 versus a 10 – 6 record (3 game victories lost) – not to mention the loss of a playoff berth.
+Thereby making the difference between a 7 – 9 versus a 10 – 6 record (3 or more game victories lost, per Exhibit 2c) – not to mention the loss of a playoff berth.
 One can view the calculation tables for this set of data by clicking here.
-So yes, this disadvantage versus the NFL teams on the Raider’s 2019 schedule was a big deal in terms of their overall season success.
+So yes, this disadvantage versus the just the average NFL team is indeed a very big deal in terms of their overall success each season.

-This bias costs the Raiders on average each season, a 6 points per game and 3 games per season disadvantage versus just the average NFL team.
+This bias costs the Raiders on average a 2 to 6 points per game and 3 to 4 games per season disadvantage versus just the average NFL team.

 Argument #3 – History of Referee Discretionary versus Team Discipline Penalties per Play